Richeza of Lotharingia: Legacy

 The Gospel Book of Queen Richeza (today in possession of the Universitäts- und Landesbibliothek Darmstadt), comes from St. Maria ad Gradus, where Richeza had a space reserved in the central nave, normally occupied by the Donors.
 It is not clear whether this was done at the behest of Anno II, or by Richeza.
 An indication of the latter thesis, however, is the Gospel Book.
 The manuscript is made of 153 pages in the pergamin style in an 18 x 13.5 cm format.
-In 150 of the pages of the book a prayer is recorded, which suggests a high-born owner.
+In 150 of the pages of the book, a prayer is recorded, which suggests a high-born owner.
 The following pages contain entries about the Ezzonen memorial.
 In addition to Richeza, Anno II and her parents were named.
 The entries can be counted among drawings in the Codex style recognized around 1100.
 The Codex itself was built around 1040, probably in Maasland, with incomplete ornamentation: the Mark and Luke are drawn completely, but only in a preliminary sketch.
 Matthew wasn't drawn.
-Another possible indication is the Codex date: After 1047, when Richeza took her clerical vows and had no need for a personal representative signature.
+Another possible indication is the Codex date: After 1047, Richeza took her monastic vows and had no need for a personal representative signature.
 It is unknown whether it remained in her possession and was used together with other relics of Anno II from her estate of St. Maria ad Gradus, or had already been donated to her brother before her death.